launchdarkly/android-client-sdk/README.md

        .email("fake@example.com")
        .build();

    // NOTE: This method blocks for up to 5 seconds.
+See Javadoc or http://docs.launchdarkly.com/docs/android-sdk-reference
-See Javadoc for nonblocking options.
+   // for nonblocking options.
    LDClient ldClient = LDClient.init(this.getApplication(), ldConfig, user, 5);
    ```
 1. Evaluation example: